Azure/AI-PredictiveMaintenance/README.md

 [![Deploy to Azure](https://raw.githubusercontent.com/Azure/Azure-CortanaIntelligence-SolutionAuthoringWorkspace/master/docs/images/DeployToAzure.PNG)](https://quickstart.azure.ai/Deployments/new/ai-predictivemaintenance)

-## PRIVATE PREVIEW

-### Please send your feedback, questions, and comments to ciqsoncall@microsoft.com

 ## Summary

 This solution template provides an architectural framework to build proof-of-concept (POC) solutions for Predictive Maintenance (PdM).
 It shows how to put together an end to end PdM solution.
 In-depth content on the why and how of the data science and the software design are provided.
 A key motivation behind this template is to enable developers to quickly reuse or customize it for new customer scenarios.

 The key phases of an end to end modeling pipeline are shown: data  ingestion, staging, preparation; feature engineering, model training and validation; model operationalization and output of results.
 Real-time and stationary data ingestion is supported.
 Modeling experiments can be run both on a hosting DSVM, or on a scalable Azure service.
 Online and batch scoring are demonstrated.
 An easy to use dashboard provides a friendly demo experience, hiding the complexity behind provisioning clusters and other resources.

-The AI sections of the template follow the principles and practice described in the popular [Azure AI Guide for Predictive Maintenance](./docs/cortana-analytics-playbook-predictive-maintenance.md) (previously called _Cortana Intelligence Predictive Maintenance Playbook for aerospace and other industries_).
+The AI sections of the template follow the principles and practice described in the popular [Azure AI Guide for Predictive Maintenance](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/cortana-analytics-playbook-predictive-maintenance) (previously called _Cortana Intelligence Predictive Maintenance Playbook for aerospace and other industries_).
 Two PdM use cases are provided with the template:
 1. (Use Case UC1) Predict failure condition of a machine - based on real-time sensor-based data.
 2. (Use Case UC2) Predict that a machine will fail within a future time period - based on historical stationary data.